batuff/Survival/README.md

 ### Usage (Unix and Unix-like systems)

+#### Setting the environment

+In order to run the program, the user has to set a couple of environment variables.
+The BASH script `setenv.sh` automates this procedure.
+In the script the user has to define the folder where the program is installed in the variable `$install_folder`.

+#### Running the program

 The user has to call from the command line:

-`$ source setenv.sh`
+      source setenv.sh

 to set the system variables and then

-`$ ./survival -SIMULATION_OPTION CHOSEN_VALUES ...`
+      survival -SIMULATION_OPTION CHOSEN_VALUES ...

 to execute the program.

-The user has the possibility to set a number of physical (and not only physical) parameters by using the syntax:
+The user has the possibility to set a number of physical (and not only physical) parameters by using the syntax: `-PARAMETER_NAME PARAMETER_VALUE`.

-`-PARAMETER_NAME PARAMETER_VALUE`.

-Typing `./survival --help` a simple help text will be displayed, suggesting how to use the program.
+Typing `survival --help` a simple help text will be displayed, suggesting how to use the program.
 In the following sections a complete list of parameters and their meaning is reported.

 #### Output options